 4. Lake Bled, Slovenia.

 Although this romantic lake looks like it has been hand painted, I can ensure you it really exists.
-Lake Bled is located not far from the capital of Ljubljana, and is every bit as lovely in real life.
+Lake Bled is in Slovenia, located not far from the capital of Ljubljana, and is every bit as lovely in real life.
 With sapphire coloured water and a backdrop of mountains all enclosing it's charming castle, what could be better than spending a summer day in a boat out on this breathtaking lake?